-Once you are aged 13 or over we are required to pass on certain information to the Connexions services.
-Connexions is the government's support service for all young people aged 13 to 19 in England.
-We must provide both your and your parent(s) name and address, and any further information relevant to the support services' role.
+Once you are aged 13 or over we are required to pass on certain information to the provider of youth support services in your area.
+This is the local authority support service for young people aged 13 to 19 in England.
+We must provide both you and your parent(s) name and address, and any further information relevant to the support services' role.

-However, you (if you are over 16) or your parents can ask that no information beyond name and address be passed to Connexions.
+However, you (if you are over 16) or your parents can ask that no information beyond name, address and date of birth be passed to youth services provider.
 Please inform the school if you wish to opt-out of this arrangement.